 Application rate also plays a crucial role in boron behaviour.
 At lower application levels, most applied boron may be quickly adsorbed or fixed by components.
 However, increasing boron levels can lead to partial saturation of adsorption sites, resulting in higher concentration in soluble and exchange forms (Padbhushan and Kumar, 2015).
 Over time, soluble boron may gradually transform into oxide-bound, organically-bound, or residual forms, indicating time-dependent stabilization in soil.
 Therefore, studying boron fraction dynamics at different crop growth stages provides valuable insights into both short term and long term retention.
 Although considerable research has been conducted on boron availability, limited information is available regarding stage-wise changes in boron fractions in calcareous soils under different fertilizer sources and graded application levels, particularly in groundnut cropping systems.
 Understanding these dynamics is important for improving boron management strategies and preventing both deficiency and toxicity.

 In view of the above considerations, the present study was undertaken to evaluate the effect of two boron sources, borax and boric acid, applied at graded levels on the distribution of boron fractions in calcareous soil cultivated with groundnut.
-The study aims to assess the transformation of boron among different chemical fractions at flowering, peg formation, and harvest stages of groundnut cultivation and to understand how source and level influence boron stabilization and availability in calcareous soil.
+The study aims to assess the transformation of boron among different chemical fractions at flowering, pod formation, and harvest stages of groundnut cultivation and to understand how source and level influence boron stabilization and availability in calcareous soil.

 Materials and methods